 Almost everyone starts out with drip coffee.
 At some point, anyone who loves coffee begins to wonder what lies beyond the drip machine.
 You may not be ready for finely tuned espresso and intricate latte art, but if you want to step up a level in your coffee adventure, then a moka pot or a French press would be a good way to do it.

-These devices may require a bit more effort to get the coffee right—more than your average pot of Mr. Coffee—but you’ll be gaining experience and drinking a lot of great coffee along the way, making it all worthwhile.
+These devices are not at all alike, and each one requires a bit more effort than your average Mr. Coffee machine to get your coffee right—but you’ll be gaining experience and drinking a lot of great coffee along the way, making it all worthwhile.

 With that in mind, let’s compare moka pot vs. French press, see what each device can brew up, and determine which one is right for you.

 A moka pot is a two-chambered coffee brewing device in which water is heated in a lower chamber and rises as steam through a bed of coffee grounds, before spilling into an upper chamber as coffee.
 The slightly pressurized brewing method produces a dense, strong coffee somewhere between drip coffee and espresso.

 Moka pot origins can be traced back to 1930s Italy, when Italian homes needed a way to brew coffee quickly and efficiently.
 The humble moka pot allowed Italian families to do just that, giving them a hassle-free brew using a gas or electric stove.

 There is something naturally intuitive about the way a moka pot is shaped.
 Millennia of using pots in various forms have made us so used to that style that we immediately associate it with coffee and tea goodness.
 That a moka pot—its metallic exterior notwithstanding—looks a lot like a traditional pot of brew is definitely an aesthetic point in its favor.